 The bus depot is a valuable County asset located close to a large customer base and should be preserved.
-The Maryland Transit Administration (MTA)-owned land opposite the Ride On Depot on Brookville Road is the proposed location for the Lyttonsville Station Maintenance Facility and employee parking garage.
+The Maryland Transit Administration (MTA)-owned land opposite Brookville Road from the Ride On Bus Depot site is the proposed location for the Lyttonsville Station Maintenance Facility and employee parking garage.

-- Rezone 11a, the Ride On Bus depot and future MTA maintenance facility properties, to Moderate Industrial (IM) to conform to the same height and density requirements of other IM-zoned properties in the area in order to support the current activities on the site into the future. - Rezone 11b to CRT-2.0, C-0.5, R-2.0, H-75, to allow for mixed use development near the proposed Purple Line station. - Provide for 12.5% to 25% affordability on site. - Encourage Artisan Manufacturing on-site and provide for a small business incubator spaces. - o These uses should be located within close proximity to the Brookville Road Purple Line station
+- Rezone the Ride On Bus depot and future MTA maintenance facility properties to Moderate Industrial (IM) to conform to the same height and density requirements of other IM-zoned properties in the area in order to support the current activities on the site into the future. - Rezoning these two sites will contribute to forming a cohesive industrial district west of the proposed Purple Line tracks.